EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 ## Discovery and URI     {#discovery}
 The discovery of EST resources and the definition of the short EST-coaps URI paths specified in Section 5.1 of {{I-D.ietf-ace-coap-est}}, as well as the new Resource Type defined in Section 9.1 of {{I-D.ietf-ace-coap-est}} apply to EST-oscore.
-Support for OSCORE is indicated by the "osc" attribute defined in Section 9 of {{I-D.ietf-core-object-security}}, for example:
+Support for OSCORE is indicated by the "osc" attribute defined in Section 9 of {{RFC8613}}, for example:

 ~~~~~~~~~~~